0xMati/Tech-Blog/Active Directory/Common/gPLink attribute inconsistent in child domain.md

 ## 🛠️ 4.
 Remediating Inconsistent `gPLink` References

 Once orphaned GPO links have been identified, the next step is to clean them up safely.
 This involves editing the `gPLink` attribute of affected OUs to remove the references to non-existent GPOs.
+Here is another version of the script that will delete automatically orphaned GPO and create a backup file.

 ### ⚙️ Remediation Strategy